trhacknon/trhacknon.github.io/_posts/2019-8-1-Dynamic-Invoke.md

 ## Not Actually New

 I am not the first offensive tool developer to use this technique.
-However, since it is new to SharpSploit and I have not seen anyone discuss it before, I decided it was worth a post.
+However, since it is new to SharpSploit and I have not seen anyone discuss it before in the context of C#, I decided it was worth a post.

 ### A Legitimate Technique